archman/phantasy-doc/source/va.rst

 This section shows how to use the API provide by ``phantasy`` to read and set the values in the OOP way.
 This allows one to use Python scripts to monitor the VA status and apply desired changes, and do online simulation.
 It is recommended to use Jupyter-Notebook, :ref:`the linked notebook<Online modeling>` as shown here for an example.

+Other ``phantasy`` based HLAs also could work with the VA by connecting to the right machine/segment.